ubccpsc/classy/docs/fork-customization.md

 - Copy `./DefaultAdminView.ts` to `./CustomAdminView.ts`
 - Copy `./DefaultStudentView.ts` to `./CustomStudentView.ts`

 Any custom logic may be implemented in the 'Custom' view model files if the files continue to extend the  `AdminView` and `AbstractStudentView` classes.
+Any number of subclasses can also be contained in this folder.
+These changes should ***NOT*** be pushed back to `classy/master`.

 ## Back-End Customization

 The back-end uses Restify, a RESTful API server, to provide data to the front-end.
+Customized back-end controllers and routes MUST be implemented:

-You are REQUIRED to implement custom back-end controllers and routes:
+In `Classy/packages/portal/backend/src/custom`:

 * Copy `DefaultCourseController.ts` to create `CustomCourseController.ts`. `CustomCourseController` extends `CourseController`, which is used for the most common course-specific overrides that require code
 * Copy `DefaultCourseRoutes.ts` to create `CustomCourseRoutes.ts`. `CustomCourseRoutes.ts` implements `IREST`, which allows you to define any custom REST routes required by the backend.

 Any number of subclasses can also be contained in this folder.
 These changes should ***NOT*** be pushed back to `classy/master`.

 ## Test Fork Customization

-Continuous Integration (CI) tests can be run to ensure that your implementation works.
-If all tests pass, then Classy should run in Production, as long as you do not have errors that occur during runtime.
+Continuous Integration (CI) tests can be run to ensure that your front-end and back-end implementations work.
+If all tests pass, then Classy will run in Production.
 To implement CI tests, follow the `Classy/docs/continuous-integration-setup.md` instructions.